Stance4Health-Dev/docs/user-stories/user-3.md

 ## Job
 Nurse.
 Actually working with cancer patients.

-"Going out to have lunch or dinner limits me a lot, most of the restaurants I go to are not prepared to offer a gluten-free menu and they have always doubts.
-So, she always bring her own bread, to be sure.
+"Going out to have lunch or dinner limits me a lot, most of the restaurants I go are not prepared to offer a gluten-free menu and they have always doubts.
+So, I always bring my own bread, to be sure."
-I would like "

 ## Devices
 Mobile Iphone / personal laptop